chesterxgchen/superset-docker-install/README.md

 [Apache superset Docker] https://github.com/apache/superset/tree/master/docker But many times, the image generated show blank page.
 For first time users, this is not really a good experience.
-The Apache Superset docker-compose.yaml file contains several docker containers including node, worker, db (postgres), cache (redis) and etc. The depends on the node.js seems to be unnecessary and make it easier to break.
-We create an alternative DockerFile and docker-compose file with PyPi superset package as base.
+The Apache Superset docker-compose.yaml file contains several docker containers including node, worker, db (postgres), cache (redis) and etc. The dependency on the node.js seems to be unnecessary and make it easier to break.
+I created an alternative Dockerfile and docker-compose file with PyPi superset package as base.

 This has the following benefits:
 * no dependency on Node.js,
-* no need to clone Apache Superset Source code.
+* no need to clone Apache Superset Source code
-* once can quickly switch between different versions available from PyPI
+* once can quickly switch between different versions of superset available from PyPI

 You still need the same prerequisites before you can use docker installed
 ## Prerequisites